-One of the most well known Portuguese additions to the Hawaiian way of life, is the ukulele.
+The history of the ukulele in Hawaii is a colorful one.
 Most people associate the ukulele with Hawaii’s island-culture, without knowing the instrument’s true origin.
-According to one version of the history, the ukulele made its first appearance in Hawaii in 1879 when a new immigrant from Madeira, named Joao Fernandes, was so overjoyed at arriving in Hawaii that he began playing a braguinha (a precursor to the ukulele) as soon as he was off the boat.
-The onlookers were astounded by his joyful playing, and the way his fingers danced up and down the strings, that they referred to the instrument as the “jumping flea.”
-The word ukulele itself is actually derived from the Hawaiian words uku, meaning gift or reward, and lele, meaning to come.
+According to one version of the history, the ukulele made its first appearance in Hawaii in 1879.
+This occurred with a new immigrant from Madeira, named Joao Fernandes.
+His arrival in Hawaii made him so happy that he began playing a braguinha as soon as he was off the boat.
+The braguinha was a precursor to the ukulele.
+His joyful playing and the way his fingers danced up and down the strings astounded onlookers.
+As a result, they began to refer to the instrument as the “jumping flea.”
+The word ukulele itself comes from the Hawaiian words uku, meaning gift or reward, and lele, meaning to come.

-King David Kalakaua famously popularized the instrument in the late 19th century by learning to play it himself and by encouraging the playing of ukuleles during hula dances and royal ceremonies.
-Because of the instrument’s apparent popularity, three men from Madeira named Augusto Dias, Jose de Santos, and Manuel Nunes, opened up a ukulele shop in Honolulu.
-The beautiful ukuleles would sell for about $5 apiece; as Hawaii was ever a hub of foreign travel and trade, they soon began appearing for sale on mainland US.
+King David Kalakaua popularized the instrument in the late 19th century by learning to play it himself.
+He also did this by encouraging the playing of ukuleles during hula dances and royal ceremonies.
+Because of its popularity, three men from Madeira named Augusto Dias, Jose de Santos, and Manuel Nunes, opened up a ukulele shop in Honolulu.
+Their beautiful ukuleles would sell for about $5 apiece.
+As Hawaii was becoming a hub of travel and trade, stores soon began selling ukuleles on the mainland US and elsewhere.

-Though the ukuleles have fluctuated in popularity over the years, they have steadily had a presence in jazz music, romantic songs and even film soundtracks.
+Although ukuleles have fluctuated in popularity, you can still hear them in jazz music, romantic songs and even film soundtracks.
 Ukulele performers from Hawaii have found a new and appreciative international audience.
-Hawaii-born Jake Shimabukuro is probably the most famous guitar virtuoso in the world today and has been featured in many worldwide concerts as well as on the national media.
-Though these instruments are now manufactured all over the globe, the origin and sound of ukuleles are still unequivocally associated with Hawaii.
+Hawaii-born Jake Shimabukuro is probably the most famous guitar virtuoso in the world today.
+He has been featured in many worldwide concerts as well as on the national media.
+While they are now manufactured worldwide, the origin and sound of ukuleles are still associated with Hawaii.

-Today, ukuleles can be heard highlighted in Hawaiian hula dances, played at Hawaiian weddings or simply strummed by a stranger at the beach.
-Every year in Oahu, these iconic instruments are celebrated for a day at the annual Ukulele Festival in Honolulu in July.
-The festival hosts hours of open-air ukulele concerts, authentic Hawaiian food booths, assorted ukulele displays, ukulele lessons and even free instrument giveaways.
+The history of the ukulele in Hawaii and its legacy continue to flourish.
+Today, you can hear ukuleles in Hawaiian hula dances, at Hawaiian weddings or at the beach.
+During every July on Oahu, music lovers celebrate these iconic instruments at the annual Ukulele Festival.
+The festival offers hours of open-air ukulele concerts, authentic Hawaiian food booths, ukulele displays, lessons and even free instrument giveaways.
 Tourists and Hawaii residents unite to celebrate a mutual love of music and Hawaiian culture.

 One of the most notable moments of the events occurs when nearly 800 young students play in a stunning ukulele orchestra.
-Families planning a trip to Hawaii should consider going to Oahu in July during this festival, as this is an unforgettable way for children to expand their knowledge of these beautiful instruments.
-One of the most beautiful aspects of Hawaiian culture is the music as there is no sound more soothing that that of the gentle ocean waves mixed with the melodious strumming of a ukulele.
+Families planning a trip to Hawaii should consider going to Oahu in July during this festival.
+This is because this is an unforgettable way for children to expand their knowledge of these beautiful instruments.
+One of the most beautiful aspects of Hawaiian culture is the music.
+So for many, there is no sound more soothing than the melodious strumming of a ukulele.